anandology/lambda-retreat/notes/webassembly.md

 dis.dis(square)
 ```

-As you can see the Python bytecode is very similar to the webassembly.
 Your task is to take a python code as input and generate corresponding
 webassembly and run it from the browser.